How to Get Rid of a Side Stitch: Running Cramps

 Even though they may be painful, a side stitch is generally pretty harmless.
 Listen to your body and slow down when you feel discomfort coming on.
 Once it goes away you can continue on at your normal pace.
 The good news is that many people find that side stitches are less common as their stamina and general fitness levels increase.

-How a physical therapist can help with side stitches?
+How can a physical therapist help with side stitches?

-If you have chronic side stitch pain, you might consider setting up a physical therapy appointment so a therapist can assess your posture, spine, and core stability.
+If you have chronic and severe side stitch pain, you might consider setting up a physical therapy appointment so a therapist can assess your posture, spine, and core stability.
 A physical therapist can show you proper breathing techniques to help release and relax your diaphragm and abdominal tissues.
 We’ll also look at exercises for stretching your neck and back muscles.
 And finally, we’ll work on strengthening your core which will aid in better support for your neck and back.
 In general, proper posture while standing, walking, and running can be very beneficial in taking some of the stress off the neck muscles and nerves.
-By improving your breathing patterns, overall blood flow, and strengthening the muscles around the abdomen, back, and neck, we can help to reduce or eliminate the chances of side cramps in the future.
+By improving your breathing patterns, overall blood flow, and strengthening the core muscles around the abdomen, back, and neck, we can help to reduce or eliminate the chances of side cramps in the future.

 At Ivy Rehab, we also offer an exceptional running analysis program where you’ll meet with a physical therapist who will tailor an exercise program specific to you and your running needs.
 The program is ideal for anyone who wants to improve their running performance, but it doesn’t just apply to athletes and lifelong runners looking to improve their personal records or run longer distances.
-Patients who suffer from lower extremity injuries such as the knee, leg, hip, ankle or foot pain can benefit as well.
+Patients who suffer from lower extremity injuries such as the knee, leg, hip, ankle, or foot pain can benefit as well.

-If you have any questions on side stitch pain, leg cramps, proper breathing techniques, or sports injury screenings, feel free to request an appointment at an Ivy Rehab Network location near you.
+If you have any questions on severe side stitch pain, leg cramps, proper breathing techniques, or sports injury screenings, feel free to request an appointment at an Ivy Rehab Network location near you.